OfqualGovUK/ofqual-register-frontend/README.md

-# ofqual-register-api
+# ofqual-register-frontend

-An API for accessing the Register of qualifications, built using Azure Functions.
+The front-end project for the Ofqual Register API